If you have an erection lasting more than four hours, you need emergency care.

 Medical history and exam

 To determine what type of priapism you have, your doctor will ask questions and examine your genitals, abdomen, groin and perineum.
-He or she might be able to determine what type of priapism you have based on whether you're experiencing pain and the rigidity of the penis.
+Your doctor might be able to determine what type of priapism you have based on whether you're experiencing pain and the rigidity of the penis.
 This exam might also reveal the presence of a tumor or signs of trauma.

 - Blood tests.
-Your blood can be tested to measure the number of red blood cells and platelets present.
-Results might show evidence of diseases, such as sickle cell anemia, other blood disorders or certain cancers.
+Blood drawn from your arm can be tested to measure the number of red blood cells and platelets present.
+Results might show evidence of diseases, such as sickle cell disease, other blood disorders or certain cancers.

 - Toxicology test.
-Your doctor might order a urine test to screen for drugs that might be the cause of priapism.
+Your doctor might order a blood or urine test to screen for drugs that might be the cause of priapism.

 Ischemic priapism — the result of blood not being able to exit the penis — is an emergency situation that requires immediate treatment.
-This treatment usually begins with a combination of draining blood from the penis and using medications.
+After pain relief, this treatment usually begins with a combination of draining blood from the penis and using medications.

-A sympathomimetic medication, such as phenylephrine, might be injected into the penis.
+- Medications.
+A medication, such as phenylephrine, might be injected into your penis.
 This drug constricts blood vessels that carry blood into the penis.
-This action allows blood vessels that carry blood out of the penis to open up and allow increased blood flow out.
+This action allows blood vessels that carry blood out of the penis to open up, increasing blood flow out of the penis.
 This treatment might be repeated several times if needed.
 You will be monitored for side effects, such as a headache, dizziness and high blood pressure, particularly if you have high blood pressure or heart disease.

-If other treatments aren't successful, a surgeon might perform surgery to reroute blood flow so that blood can move through your penis normally.
+- Surgery or other procedures.
+If other treatments aren't successful, a surgeon might perform other procedures to drain blood from the penis or surgery to reroute blood flow so that blood can again move through your penis.

-If you have sickle cell anemia, you might receive additional treatments that are used to treat disease-related episodes.
+If you have sickle cell disease, you might receive additional treatments that are used to treat disease-related episodes.

 Nonischemic priapism often goes away with no treatment.
 Because there isn't a risk of damage to the penis, your doctor might suggest a watch-and-wait approach.
 Putting ice packs and pressure on the perineum — the region between the base of the penis and the anus — might help end the erection.

 Surgery might be necessary in some cases to insert material, such as an absorbable gel, that temporarily blocks blood flow to your penis.
 Your body eventually absorbs the material.
-Surgery might also be necessary to repair arteries or tissue damage resulting from an injury.
+You might also need surgery to repair arteries or tissue damage resulting from an injury.

 Preparing for your appointment

 If you have an erection lasting more than four hours, you need emergency care.
 If you experience recurrent, persistent, partial erections that resolve on their own, see your doctor.
 Treatment might be needed to prevent further episodes.
-The doctor might suggest that you make a follow-up appointment with a specialist in sexual medicine, such as a urologist or an andrologist.
+The doctor might suggest that you make a follow-up appointment with a specialist in the urinary tract and male reproductive system, such as a urologist or andrologist.

 Here's some information to help you prepare for your appointment, and what to expect from your doctor.